 The Costs of Cyber Crime

 Much has been reported on the enormous costs of cyber crime.
-The FBI Internet Crime Complaint Center reported that cyber crime costs in the United States on the public and private sectors were over 10 billion dollars.
+The FBI Internet Crime Complaint Center reported in 2019 that email compromises alone cost businesses in the United States over 20 billion dollars.

 The real costs, however, cannot be assigned monetary amounts.
 The real value of private and proprietary data is an unknown quantity.
 The resources necessary to respond to a cyber incident and the requisite anguish and anxiety generated are likewise difficult parameters to assign costs to.